 5. And finally — fall in love

-It’s a teacher’s job to find something to appreciate about each of his students.
+It’s a teacher’s job to find something to appreciate about each of their students.
 It’s a parent’s job to fall crazy in love with his or her child.
 Not the child you wish you had, or wish you were, or wish you could help your child to be, but like Stephen Stills sang, “the one you’re with.”
 Then your reunions will be giddy and your child will always want to come home, but won’t really need to…because home will mean you and be forever embedded in your child’s heart.

 Please let me grow as I be,